Mushbt/got-quiz/README.md

 * As a user, I want to be able to see if my answer is correct.
 * As a user, I want to be able to see if my answer is incorrect.
 * As a user, I want to see what was the correct answer if I have chosen an incorrect answer.
+* As a user, I want to know what my score is.
+* As a user, I want to know how many questions I have left to complete quiz.
 * As a user, I want to be able to play the game again.